GSA/challenges-and-prizes/_challenges/1088-ecotox-challenge.md

 </tr>
 <tr>
 <td width="72%">
-<p><strong>Precision: </strong>Precision will be determined by evaluating 1) coefficients of variation of gene expression values across unblinded technical duplicates, 2) correlation analysis of fold-change profiles between selected reference samples, resulting in a metric of concordance, and 3) clustering unblinded reference samples when analyzed together with all conditions.
+<p>&middot;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <strong>Precision</strong>: Precision will be determined by evaluating 1) coefficients of variation of gene expression values across unblinded technical duplicates, 2) correlation analysis of fold-change profiles between selected reference samples, resulting in a metric of concordance, and 3) clustering unblinded reference samples when analyzed together with all conditions.
 Results from these three analyses will be normalized and merged into a multiplier between 0-1 that will be used to determine the total score between 0-5.</p>
 </td>
 <td width="15%">
 <p>multiplier x 5</p>